SAVE OUR MANGROVES NOW!

 Mangrove forests are some of the most complex and awe-inducing ecosystems in the world.
 About 5% of the 14.5 million hectares of mangroves worldwide are located in the Western Indian Ocean (WIO) region.
 Within that region, 99% of mangroves – some 745,518 ha – are found in Kenya, Madagascar, Mozambique and Tanzania.
 Mangrove forests provide immense value to the coastal communities within these countries.
 In addition to being a source of food – providing nurseries and habitat for fish and crustaceans amongst a wealth of other species – mangroves maintain the livelihoods of hundreds of thousands of people across the region, supporting industries such as fishing, beekeeping and tourism.
 This report offers an overview of our work, bringing together data on extent, loss and gains, and the socio-economic value of mangroves in the region, as well as governance challenges and policy opportunities.

-International WWF Centre for Marine Conservation
+International WWF Centre of Marine Conservation

 Mönckebergstr.
 27